FC Karpaty Lviv: Karpaty academy

-In 2020 the former SDYuShOR Karpaty were reorganized into a community organization DYuFSh Karpaty owned by the city of Lviv.
+In 2020 the former SDYuShOR Karpaty was reorganized into a community organization, DYuFSh Karpaty, owned by the city of Lviv.

 Logo history

 Since the club has been named after the Carpathian Mountains, the image of the forest and mountains has been present on team's logo for many years.
 However, the logo has since been updated, inspired by coat of arms of Lviv with a segment of a fortress and lion shown on the new crest.
-The club's nickname 'The Green Lions' also originated from their new logo.
+The club's nickname, 'The Green Lions,' also originated from their new logo.

-The club also has a ceremonial logo, however, it is very rarely used, mostly during TV broadcasts or video packages.
+The club has a ceremonial logo; however, it is very rarely used, mostly during TV broadcasts or video packages.